Sources of Power

 units are readily available and physically small (a cube 6 feet per side or

 smaller) and can be placed indoors or outdoor easily.
-Most heritage systems use
+Most modern streetcar and heritage systems use

 such units.